 Ha Long Bay

 What would this list be without one of Vietnam’s biggest claims to fame?
 Ha Long Bay, named one of the seven natural wonders of the world, is so beautiful it is almost hard to believe.
+Ha Long Bay lives up to the hype.
 You’re probably going here anyway so I won’t dwell on this one.

 Ha Giang Motorcycle Route